mjz-smu/codelab_instructions/README.md

 We tend to use a combination of all three benchmark tools when doing our network benchmarks to make sure they agree with each other.

+### Running Network Benchmarks
+Now that we know what benchmarks are available to us, we can determine what tests would fit our needs.
+Let's say we want to determine the latency between two machines in zone `us-east1-b`

+    ./pkb.py --benchmarks=ping --zones=us-east1-b

 ## Config Files

 If we want to run benchmarks between two specific zones with specific flags, the easiest way to do so is with benchmark configuration files.
-The following file runs iperf between a VM in zone us-central1-b and a VM in zone europe-west1-d.
+The following file runs iperf between a VM in zone `us-central1-b` and a VM in zone `us-east1-b` .

     iperf:
       vm_groups: